Passion Fish: Production

 Director John Sayles said his inspiration for the story came from the film Persona, as well as his own experiences working as a hospital orderly.
 In recovery for a back injury, Sayles was in the queue for X-rays and observed many of the wheelchair-using patients were women accompanied by their nurses.
 Sayles said, “A lot of them were really bored with each other and not especially nice to each other.
 And these are people who spend at least eight hours a day together — sometimes 24 — and they may have nothing in common.
 So I started thinking about that relationship."

+Sayles wrote the role of May-Alice with Mary McDonnell, whom he had previously collaborated with on Matewan, in mind.
+Filming took place over 34 days in Louisiana, beginning in May 1992.